cjacker/opensource-toolchain-gd32vf103/README.md

 sudo dfu-util -a 0 -s 0x08000000:leave -D main.bin
 ```

-## stm32flash for Flashing
+## Flashing with stm32flash
-With a USB/UART adapter, the board can be programmed by 'stm32flash' over serial connection, for example:
+With a USB/UART adapter, the board can be programmed by stm32flash over serial connection, for example:

 ```
 sudo stm32flash -g 0x08000000 -b 115200 -w main.bin /dev/ttyUSB0
 ```

-## RV LINK for Flashing and Debugging
+## Flashing and Debugging with RV-LINK

 RV-LINK is a Chinese firmware similar to Black Magic Probe (BMP).
-It need another piece Longan Nano as a debugger adapter. please refer to https://gitee.com/zoomdy/RV-LINK for more information.
+It need another piece of Longan Nano as a debugging adapter. please refer to https://gitee.com/zoomdy/RV-LINK for more information.